CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/observation-mapping-table.md

 ## Introduction

-The observation mapping table maps a plethora of conditions, observations, and aoe questions to codes in various code systems.
+The `observation-mapping` table maps a plethora of conditions, observations, and aoe questions to codes in various code systems.
 The data for this table comes from multiple public sources.
 Once loaded in the database, the prime CLI can be used to poll public RESTful sources for updated data.